GameFoundry/bsf/Documentation/Manuals/Native/gettingStarted.md

 ~~~~~~~~~~~~~

 # Adding a GUI element
 Finally you might want to add a GUI to your application.
-Similar to above, create a new @ref BansheeEngine::SceneObject "SceneObject" onto which we add a new @ref BansheeEngine::CCamera "CCamera" used only for rendering GUI.
+Similar to above, create a new @ref bs::SceneObject "SceneObject" onto which we add a new @ref bs::CCamera "CCamera" used only for rendering GUI.
 Since we don't want it to render normal scene objects, we let it's filter `layers` to 0.

-We also add a @ref BansheeEngine::CGUIWidget "CGUIWidget" component onto the same @ref BansheeEngine::SceneObject "SceneObject", which is used as a container for all GUI elements.
-After that we add a couple of @ref BansheeEngine::GUIButton "GUIButtons" to the GUI.
+We also add a @ref bs::CGUIWidget "CGUIWidget" component onto the same @ref bs::SceneObject "SceneObject", which is used as a container for all GUI elements.
+After that we add a couple of @ref bs::GUIButton "GUIButtons" to the GUI.

 Read the [GUI](@ref customGUI) manual for more information about GUI.